brycie-boy/The_Cosmos/Prometheus Rising chapter 4. The Anal Emotion-Territorial Circuit.md

 - Highlight(pink) - Location 746
 In pre-ethological terms, the emotional-territorial circuit is what we usually call “ego.”
 Ego is simply the mammalian recognition of one’s status in the pack; it is a “role” as sociologists say, a single brain circuit which mistakes itself for the whole Self, the entire brain-mind apparatus.

-- Highlight(pink) - Location 777
-The second, emotional-territorial circuit, creates a two-dimensional social space in conjunction with first-circuit advance-retreat.

-___

-- Highlight(pink) - Location 691
-To quote from my novel Schrödinger's Cat:

-- Highlight(pink) - Location 692
-Most of the domesticated primates of Terra did not know they were primates.
-They thought they were something apart from and “superior” to the rest of the planet.

-- Highlight(pink) - Location 697
-As a result of this inability to see the obvious, Benny was constantly alarmed and terrified by the behavior of himself, his friends and associates and especially the alpha males of the pack.
-Since he didn’t know it was ordinary primate behavior, it seemed just awful to him.

-- Highlight(pink) - Location 700
-Since a great deal of primate behavior was considered just awful, most of the domesticated primates spent most of their time trying to conceal what they were doing.

-- Highlight(pink) - Location 704
-Those who got caught were called no-good shits.

-- Highlight(pink) - Location 705
-The term no-good shit was a deep expression of primate psychology.
-For instance, one wild primate (a chimpanzee) taught sign language by two domesticated primates (scientists) spontaneously put together the signs for “shit” and “scientist” to describe a scientist she didn’t like.
-She was calling him shit-scientist.
-She also put together the signs for “shit” and “chimpanzee” for another chimpanzee she didn’t like.
-She was calling him shit-chimpanzee.

-- Highlight(pink) - Location 711
-This metaphor was deep in primate psychology because primates mark their territories with excretions, and sometimes they threw excretions at each other when disputing over territories.

-- Highlight(pink) - Location 713
-One primate wrote a long book describing in vivid detail how his political enemies should be punished.
-He imagined them in an enormous hole in the ground, with flames and smoke and rivers of shit.
-This primate was named Dante Alighieri.

-- Highlight(pink) - Location 716
-Another primate wrote that every primate infant goes through a stage of being chiefly concerned with bio-survival, i.e., food, i.e., Mommie’s Titty.
-He called this the Oral Stage.
-He said the infant next went on to a stage of learning mammalian politics, i.e., recognizing the Father (alpha-male) and his Authority and territorial demands.
-He called this, with an insight that few primates shared, the Anal Stage.
-This primate was named Freud.

-- Highlight(pink) - Location 721
-Among the anal insults exchanged by domesticated primates when fighting for their space were: “Up your ass,” “Go shit in your hat,” “You’re full of shit,” and many others.

-- Highlight(pink) - Location 731
-When primates went to war or got violent in other ways, they always said they were about to knock the shit out of the enemy.

 ___

 - Highlight(pink) - Location 739